jkoppenhaver/project-idea-template/template.project_idea_template.md

 **Medium** - Would automate boring tasks, used monthly, only applicable to a few teams, etc.

-**Low** - Fixes minor inconvieneces, personal projects not applicable to many others, not really neccesary to complete day to day work, etc.
+**Low** - Fixes minor inconveniences , personal projects not applicable to many others, not really necessary to complete day to day work, etc.

 **Other** - Well...it's more about the journey than the destination.
 (Probably not useful but it might be fun!)